-- Frame conversations around "community safety" instead of "public safety" to help people think more expansively about what safety looks like and how to achieve this goal.
-This also has the potential to reveal the broader historical forces that create and sustain inequalities associated with safety. - Communicate to residents and leaders a more inclusive and equitable vision of community safety.
+- Communicate to residents and leaders a more inclusive and equitable vision of community safety.
 While low rates of violence and feeling secure are key components of community safety, it is much more than that.
 The methods used in this report can help residents and stakeholders think more inclusively about safety. - Identify local priorities and structure future action using the Community Safety Concept Map generated from this research.
-This map is designed to be a dynamic tool to engender discussions about safety and ensure that a holistic perspective is being considered by a multitude of stakeholders (e.g., community groups, local leaders, education providers).^{III}

-- Collect data from a representative group of individuals, including groups most impacted by crime and the criminal legal system.
+This map is designed to be a dynamic tool to engender discussions about safety and ensure that a holistic perspective is being considered by a multitude of stakeholders (e.g., community groups, local leaders, education providers).^{III} - Collect data from a representative group of individuals, including groups most impacted by crime and the criminal legal system.
 This includes unhoused individuals, people of color, and other minoritized groups as well as people who work in the criminal legal system.
 Rural communities may have unique perspectives on safety and should be included in any effort of this type. - Make data on community safety easily accessible to the public.
-All three counties have ongoing data collection efforts that can be leveraged to measure the various components of community safety identified in this study.
-Creating a dashboard or website that brings together these data and makes it easily accessible can empower communities to assess their progress toward achieving safety. - Promote the message that creating and sustaining safe communities is a collective responsibility and support initiatives that take this approach.
-For example, Mecklenburg County is mounting a campaign to educate residents about the urgent need to address violence in the community. - Work with local media to ensure the voices of those most impacted by crime and the criminal legal system are represented in news coverage.
-Hold the media accountable for following best practices when reporting on crime trends.
-Resources are available that outline best practices for the media when reporting on crime trends iv - When resident input is solicited, ensure there is follow-up, so communities know how the information is being used.
+Missoula has ongoing data collection efforts that can be leveraged to measure the various components of community safety identified in this study.
+Creating a dashboard or website that brings together these data and makes it easily accessible can empower communities to assess their progress toward achieving safety. - Promote the message that creating and sustaining safe communities is a collective responsibility and support initiatives that take this approach. - Work with local media to ensure the voices of those most impacted by crime and the criminal legal system are represented in news coverage.
+Hold the media accountable for following best practices.
+Resources are available that outline best practices for the media when reporting on crime trends. - When resident input is solicited, ensure there is follow-up, so that communities know how the information is being used.
 For example, local stakeholders could partner with the media to describe what is being done to address safety-related concerns and educate the public on how they can contribute to these efforts. - Replicate this work, focusing on the experiences of youth.
 Youth are an important part of the community that we were not able to reach, and they may have different views than older community members.
 From an equity and representation perspective, it is important to continue to broaden the voices considered when developing effective public policy. - Connect with other local and national efforts to reimagine public safety.
 Throughout the country, there are ongoing efforts to rethink what makes a community feel safe and how to achieve this goal.
 Bringing this work together can help catalyze change. - Perceptions of community safety can change, which necessitates regular public input to reflect shifting priorities.
 Changes in the demographic or economic profile, like what happened during the COVID-19 pandemic, can shift resident perceptions.
 Views on safety are dynamic and should continue to be reassessed.
 The Toolkit for Prioritizing and Measuring Community Safety associated with this project provides a step-by-step guide for local communities interested in reimagining community safety.
 Communities may want to partner with a local university if more advanced analyses, like those conducted in this report, are desired.